rapaktech/rest-api/README.md

 Here's a brief of the routes and how they work.

-To READ all user, send a raw JSON GET request to locahost:3000.
+To READ all user, send a raw JSON GET request to locahost:3000 or https://stormy-fjord-86866.herokuapp.com/

-To CREATE a new user, send a raw JSON POST request to locahost:3000/users containing your user info in a JSON object like this:
+To CREATE a new user, send a raw JSON POST request to locahost:3000/users or https://stormy-fjord-86866.herokuapp.com/users containing your user info in a JSON object like this:

 {
     "name": "Name",